lastlegume/lastlegume.github.io/_posts/2025-05-02-signal_gif_to_square_apng.markdown

 <a href="https://github.com/lastlegume/gifToSquareAPNG" class="btn btn-github" style = "float:left;"><span class="icon"></span>View on GitHub</a><br><br>

-If you're (rightfully) worried about running an unsigned exe file, simply clone the repository, navigate to the directory the repository is in on the command line (in windows, this can be done by going to the folder in file explorer, right clicking, and choosing "Open in terminal"), and run ```npm install``` and then ```npm run start```.
+If you're (rightfully) worried about running an unsigned exe file, simply clone (or download and unzip) the repository, navigate to the directory the repository is in on the command line (in windows, this can be done by going to the folder in file explorer, right clicking, and choosing "Open in terminal"), and run ```npm install``` and then ```npm run start```.
 You will need to have [node.js](https://nodejs.org/en/download) installed to do this though.

 While writing this post, I went back to my [source](https://pokemonlinestickers.tumblr.com/) and discovered that this whole process was fruitless given that you can [just download LINE stickers in the format signal needs](https://ldjb.jp/full-resolution-line-sticker-images), but it was a good learning experience, and many animated LINE stickers are not square and could be too large for Signal, so the application still has some use.